DynamicsShop/SD-Interface-Banking/SD-Interface-Banking-Release-Notes.md

 - AppSource App - A new action was added to the Setup Card called View Our Apps.
 This action opens a page on AppSource pointing to all our Simply Dynamics Ltd apps.

+- AppSource App - The Lead Subscription Link from the Request Subscription action in the Product Activation page was updated.

 - AppSource App - The data inserted when the Apply Default Setup is chosen was updated.

 - AppSource App - Minor changes were made to the extended Customer List (22, List) and Vendor List (27, List) surfaced on the SD Interface Banking Activities.
 The default filters were updated.